First believed case of 'community spread' coronavirus in NY

 He lives in New Rochelle with his family and works at a law firm in Manhattan.

-He has two sons with a connection to NYC.
-Both sons are isolated at their home in Westchester.
-One is a student at SAR Academy in Riverdale but is not showing symptoms.
-The second student goes to a university in NYC and is showing symptoms.
+He has two children with a connection to NYC.
+Both are isolated at their home in Westchester.
+One is a student at SAR Academy in Riverdale, but is not showing symptoms.

+Yeshiva University has identified an undergraduate student as the son of the Westchester coronavirus patient.
+The school announced the son tested positive on Wednesday.

+The student has not been on campus since Feb 27, the university said.

 Westchester Day School in Mamaroneck, Westchester Torah Academy in White Plains, and alanter Akiba Riverdale (SAR) Academy and SAR High School in Riverdale, Bronx are all closed.
 The schools are associated with a child of the Westchester County man who has tested positive.